plietar/outpack_server/README.md

 ## GET /checksum

-Returns hash of all current packet ids
+Returns hash of all current packet ids, ordered alphanumerically and concatenated.
+This will use the hashing algorithm specified in the `outpack` config, unless a query parameter specifying an alternative is passed: e.g. `/checksum?alg=md5`.

 ```
 {